 About the Lists

 The Fastest- and Slowest-Selling Cars list reports the average number of days it takes to sell models from the day they arrive on the lot until the final paperwork is signed by a buyer.
 This is not a days-of-inventory list like you may find on other websites.
-We look at 2013 and a handful of 2014s now, calling the fastest sellers Movers and the slowest ones Losers.
+With lots mostly clear of 2014 models, we look exclusively at 2015s.

 Our Picks highlight cars that take a significant time before they’re sold and might be overlooked by shoppers.
 Dealers could be more motivated to sell these cars.